-Rachel first visited and wrote about where to stay in Goa in 2015.
-You can read her original post here.
+Rachel first visited and wrote about where to stay in Goa a while ago.
 With the help of one of her close friends, Jules, we’ve given this post a much needed update with even more hotels and accommodations.
 If you’re trying to figure out the best place to stay in Goa, here are all your best tips!

 I, Jules, have lived in Goa now for 4 years.
 I have spent a lot of time exploring the beauty Goa has to offer and the hidden and not-so-hidden gems while also running my family heritage home, Villa Alina.
 With the villa, I’ve spent my seasons hosting many guests, so I pride myself on having a never-ending list of recommendations for restaurants, bars, clubs, beaches and accommodation!